wonyongpark89/wonyongpark89.github.io.legacy/_projects/projects-10.md

 ## Aims
 * Map out the current landscape of science education policymaking
-* Bring together representatives from learned societies and HEI researchers in science education
+* Bring together policy actors from learned societies and HEI researchers in science education
-* Facilitate the exchange of knowledge and experience between the two sectors
+* Facilitate the exchange of knowledge and experience between the two communities
-* Identify pathways for joint problem discovery and knowledge creation between the two sectors
+* Identify pathways for joint problem discovery and knowledge creation between the two communities
-* Co-develop suggestions to promote research-informed policy and policy-informed research.
+* Co-develop suggestions to promote research-informed policy and policy-informed research

 ## Funder
 * University of Southampton (Higher Education Innovation Fund, 2024-25)